School Policies

 • Yes, peanuts and peanut butter, unless a child enrolls with a peanut allergy

 • Please do not pack microwavable foods.
 I have no appliances to heat up your child’s food.
-Please make sure you are packing foods you know your child will eat and is healthy for their bodies.
+Please make sure you are packing foods you know your child will eat and are healthy for their bodies.

-Slippers for school
+Slippers or socks with grippers for school

 Late pick-up policy: